 Joint Neighborhood Ministry - This is a partnership of local churches.
 They can help address emergency needs of the working poor, low income, and those undergoing a hardship.
 The agency can provide free food, utility and heating bill assistance, counseling, a preschool, and other aid.
 St. Louis Missouri.
 Dial (314) 771-3987, or find more details on emergency help from Joint Neighborhood Ministry.

 Doorways - The organization offers affordable, secure low income housing in St. Louis and other services to people living with HIV/AIDS.
 Get information on medical care, financial aid, and loan programs for rent or deposit costs.
-(314) 535-1919
+There may be vouchers to pay for a hotel or gasoline for a medical appointment, free rides and other support.
+Call (314) 535-1919.
+The address is 4385 Maryland Ave, St. Louis, MO 63108.

 St. Louis Adventist Community Services - Has groceries, food, and meals.
 Other resources may be emergency heating bill or utility assistance to prevent a disconnection.
 The address is 3221 Woodson Road.
 Call (314) 429-0216.
-Or even read about grants from LIHEAP.
+Or more details on St. Louis Adventist Community Services resources.

-Holt Ministerial Alliance operates a Clothing Closet and food pantry for the Kearney School District.
+Holt Ministerial Alliance operates a free Clothing Closet and food pantry for the Kearney School District.
 Some funds may be available for paying utility bills.
 Holt Missouri based.
+There may be winter jackets, boots, school supply items and other free personal stuff.
 Phone: (816) 615-9671.

 Jewish Services of St. Louis - Some resources are available for low income families and other qualified seniors, regardless of religion.
 The charity can arrange for emergency financial aid in the form of cash grants.
 Funds may be used for paying heating bills, a partial rent payment, or eviction prevention.
 Other services include a food pantry, Elderlink for seniors in St. Louis and Money Management Classes.
 Continue with Jewish Services St. Louis.

 Cardinal Ritter Senior Services focuses on the elderly and senior citizens.
 Social services, health care, and housing programs are available in St. Louis City/County as well as nearby regions and counties.
 Loans may be issued coordinated by the group for housing resources, such as repairs.